hamzahdili2001/Sreamo/README.md

 python manage.py runserver
 ```

 Access the admin panel by visiting [http://127.0.0.1:8000/admin/] in your web browser.
-Log in with the superuser credentials you created earlier.
+Log in with the superuser credentials.

 3. Login: